fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 We have also made the field comment [optional](https://zod.dev/?id=optional) since it is defined optional in the TypeScript definition.

-Zed has also support for [enums](https://zod.dev/?id=native-enums) and thanks to that our code simplifies further:
+Zod has also support for [enums](https://zod.dev/?id=native-enums) and thanks to that our code simplifies further:

 ```js
 export const toNewDiaryEntry = (object: unknown): NewDiaryEntry => {